3pper/Music-app/README.md

 ![banner](https://github.com/3pper/Music_app/blob/main/Assets/ezgif.com-video-to-gif.gif?raw=true)

-After that i'm trying do app that have the same option's.
+After that i'm trying to do app that have the same option's.
 This is how it look's like:

 ![banner](https://github.com/3pper/Music_app/blob/main/Assets/IMG_1918.PNG?raw=true)